 Governor Appoints Dean Powers to Humanities WashingtonWashington Governor Jay Inslee appointed Dean David Powers to the Board of Trustees of Humanities Washington.
 The organization works with community groups in every county in the state.

-Fellowship Quartet Takes First Place in Seattle CompetitionThe Fellowship Quartet of junior and senior music students took first place at the Russian Chamber Music Foundation of Seattle competition.
-The quarter, with Antonio Dowling on violin, has a full schedule of upcoming concerts.
+Fellowship Quartet Takes First Place in Seattle CompetitionThe Fellowship Quartet of music students took first place at the Russian Chamber Music Foundation of Seattle competition.
+The quartet, with Antonio Dowling on violin, has a full schedule of upcoming concerts.

 Visiting Scholar Mel Piehl Discusses American Catholic HistoryDr.
 Mel Piehl presents "Themes in American Catholic History with an Eye Toward Global Perspectives" on Jan.
 23. A scholar on American Catholicism, he is spending the year at the Institute for Catholic Thought and Culture.